 When shopping for a bed for your dog who suffers from hip dysplasia, you want to make sure your furry friend is as comfortable as possible, giving those moments of well-needed relief from this painful condition.
-There are many forms of dog beds available, but some are specifically designed to ensure dogs with this condition, or other conditions similar such as simple old age or arthritis, so that they can continue to lead a happy and full life.
+There are many forms of dog beds available.
+Still, some are specifically designed to ensure dogs with this condition, or other conditions similar such as simple old age or arthritis, so that they can continue to lead a happy and full life.

 There are many forms of treatment and control recommended for hip dysplasia, but unfortunately no cure.
-Depending on the size, age and intended use of your dog, as many larger breeds are working dogs, surgery can be an option.
-Other forms of treatment include physiotherapy such as swimming, a great form of exercise as it encourages joint and muscle activity without adding stress to the body.
-Weight control is necessary to limit the amount of weight and resulting stress put on your dog’s hips, especially when the dog has limited exercise due to pain or after surgery.
+Depending on the size, age, and intended use of your dog, as many larger breeds are working dogs, surgery can be an option.
+Other forms of treatment include physiotherapy such as swimming, a great way of exercise as it encourages joint and muscle activity without adding stress to the body.
+Weight control is necessary to limit the amount of weight and resulting pressure put on your dog’s hips, especially when the dog has limited exercise due to pain or after surgery.
 There are special diets that can help lessen the severity of hip dysplasia in fast-growing large breed puppies.